haldaniko/Portfolio-FlaskWebsite/README.md

 This is a Flask-based portfolio website designed to showcase my projects and skills.
 It includes features for downloading my CV and certificates, as well as a contact form for inquiries.

-Notice: This Flask project is outdated and does not serve as a true demonstration of my skills.
-For a more current showcase of my abilities, please visit my Django portfolio repository at https://github.com/haldaniko/Portfolio-DjangoWebsite.
+<b>Notice:</b> This Flask project is outdated and does not serve as a true demonstration of my skills.
+For a more current
+showcase of my abilities, please visit my Django portfolio repository at https://github.com/haldaniko/Portfolio-DjangoWebsite.

 ## Features